Straight to the most important, how to button a suit:

 3 Button Suit Jacket: Button the top and the middle button.

 We hope that it helps in understanding the rules of when to button your suit jacket buttons.
+Now you know the suit button rule.
+Please help us spread the suit buttoning rules, once you know them you will just notice everyone that is doing it the wrong way.

 Do it the right way: